 Please note the disclaimers below for state-specific exceptions to the total credit hours and/or total practicum/internship hours required for this degree.
-The student is responsible for staying up-to-date on the State Specific disclaimers and notices regardless of what is listed herein.
+The student is responsible for staying up-to-date on the state specific disclaimers and notices regardless of what is listed herein.
 These extra courses and/or practicum/internship hours are offered at the end of one's program and thus extend the length of the program.

-Disclaimer for US territories and countries outside of the USA are responsible for determining the licensure or certification requirements for any USA territory or foreign country in which they intend to practice.
+Disclaimer for US territories and countries outside of the USA or foreign countries; however, students are responsible for determining the licensure or certification requirements for any US territory or foreign country in which they intend to practice.

-This program is not designed to meet licensure or certification standards for USA territories or any country foreign to the USA.
-By virtue of alignment with USA industry standards for the counseling program curriculum, the CMHC program may meet the educational requirements for USA territories or foreign countries; however, students
+The Divine Mercy University Clinical Mental Health Counseling program is not designed to meet licensure or certification standards for US territories or any country foreign to the USA.
+By virtue of alignment with USA industry standards for the counseling program curriculum, the CMHC program may meet the educational requirements for US territories